 He could have played for anyone, he had offers from abroad and many big clubs in England but Southampton was his club and he loved and loves it just as much as the team’s supporters love him.
 And why wouldn’t they?
 Sure, these days they are a model of how to run a football club, regularly bringing the best young players through their youth system and selling them on for huge profits while comfortably securing their place in the Premier League and enjoying some European adventures along the way, but back in Le Tissier’s day, things were a little different.

 Throughout his time at Southampton they remained a top tier club but that was largely down to Le Tissier’s goals and influence.
-He wasn’t a screaming, in your face player who dragged a team forward by their bootstraps, he was a man who created things.
+He wasn’t a screaming, in your face type player who dragged a team forward by their bootstraps, he was a man who created things.
 Putting the ball on a plate for his team mates or popping up with vital and usually spectacular goals.

 In his third season for the club he managed twenty goals, helping Southampton to a seventh place finish, their highest position in five years and a personal reward in the form of the PFA Young Player Of The Year Award.
-He continued to score regularly, hitting a career best of twenty five goals in the 93/94 season which helped the Saints to stay up by just a single point and twenty the next year including an audacious forty yard chip against Blackburn Rovers.
+He continued to score regularly, hitting a career best of 25 goals in the 93/94 season which helped the Saints to stay up by just a single point and twenty the next year including an audacious forty yard chip against Blackburn Rovers.

-As the Premier League and the money the television deal with Sky brought in to the game began to exert its influence, many clubs started to refurbish or move to bigger more modern stadiums.
+As the Premier League and the money the television deal with Sky brought into the game began to exert its influence, many clubs started to refurbish or move to bigger more modern stadiums.
 Southampton were no different and in their final game at the Dell against Arsenal in 2001, Matt Le Tissier was on target once again (a spinning volley into the top corner obviously).
 Fittingly it was both the final goal to be scored at the ground and Le Tissier’s final goal for the club.

 Since leaving the game Le Tissier has mainly done a lot of television and ambassadorial work but since August 2016 he and former team mate Francis Benali have started to work as football agents.
 As a player who only ever did what made himself happy, he should be perfectly placed to help young players achieve what they want in the game.